 Management Governance

 ECOVE sees ethical corporate management as the fundamental spirit of corporate governance and embarks on a quest to satisfy the expectations of investors and various stakeholders while working on the stable growth of the organization.
-We have established diverse channels to provide relevant information, such as setting up a dedicated section for corporate sustainability and a stakeholder area.
-These initiatives aim to provide symmetrical information for investors and stakeholders, ensuring integrity and transparency in corporate governance, meeting the expectations of various stakeholders, and facilitating effective communication.
+We have established multiple channels to provide relevant information, such as holding regular investor conferences and annual shareholders' meetings, as well as setting up a special zone for investor relations, a special zone for corporate sustainability, and a special zone for stakeholders, etc., in order to continue to strengthen the disclosure of information, to respect the rights and interests of all stakeholders, and to achieve effective communication.

 Governance Structure

 The operation of our Board of Directors follows the "Rules Governing Procedure for Board of Directors' Meetings" and "Guidelines for Board of Directors Meeting Operations Management."
 The Board holds meetings at least once per quarter, adheres to conflict of interest regulations, and any director with personal interests involved in a board resolution automatically recuses themselves and does not act as a proxy for other directors in voting.
-In 2022, the average attendance rate of the Board of Directors' meetings was 98%.
+The average attendance rate of all directors on the Board of Directors in 2023 was 98%, which is above and in compliance with the 85% corporate governance rating metric.
 The Chairman of ECOVE has the primary responsibility of overseeing the executive management to ensure that the company's operations and business execution align with the corporate philosophy.
-The President's primary responsibility is to lead the management team and ensure the overall operations are carried out in accordance with the directives of the Board of Directors.
-The Chairman does not hold the position of President to avoid conflicts between their respective responsibilities.
+The General Manager's primary responsibility is to lead the management team and ensure the overall operations are carried out in accordance with the directives of the Board of Directors.
+The Chairman does not hold the position of General Manager to avoid conflicts between their respective responsibilities.

 To ensure the Board of Directors effectively fulfills its supervisory, auditing, and managerial functions, ECOVE has established an "Audit Committee" and a "Remuneration Committee" under the Board of Directors.
 The Company also has an internal audit organization that plans and executes auditing activities.
 The internal audit team reports regularly to the independent directors on auditing matters and attends meetings of the Audit Committee and the Board of Directors to provide reports.